 SPY uses its ‘Lock Steady’ quick-change lens system — and it’s easy to use.
 The lenses have a connection point at either end, one of which has a lever-type lock mechanism that snaps into place.

-SPY includes a second lens with each Legacy goggle — from most of the options, you’ll choose from a generally all-purpose tint with a low-visibility tint.
+SPY includes a second lens with each Legacy goggle — from most of the options, you’ll choose from a generally all-purpose tint that’s paired with a low-visibility tint.
 On the one bright bluebird day I skied the Legacy, the Trailblazer Green tint was surprisingly comfortable.
 A darker lens would have been fine, too, but I definitely appreciated not needed to swap lenses when the weather shifted to cloud cover.

 The triple-layer Isotron face foam has a moisture-wicking Dri-Force fleece, which is designed to help absorb sweat to reduce the chances of the lens fogging up.
 It’s comfortable and fits well.
 The temples have small notches in the foam to allow you to wear prescription eyeglasses.